AditGupta25/senior-design-website/README.md

 Once you have cloned the repo, you will see (2) folders:
 1) senior-design-site: This can be ignored.
 This is just a copy of the senior design main website hosted online.
 It was put here just for testing purposes.
 2) website-generator: This is where the magic happens.
 When you open this folder, you will see a few directories and files.
-Nonethless, you will only interact with two files!
+Nonetheless, you will only interact with two files!
     (2.1) index.html --> this is the main user experience students will interact with.
 Hosted [here](http://www.cci.drexel.edu/SeniorDesign/2020_2021/template/index.html?fbclid=IwAR1lyYtR4I0iD-KxFC1Sb9SZNxagq29t9NNb8rZBuVnlnZediDvzosq1IDA).
     (2.2) /js/javascript.html --> This is what happens in the backend after the student clicks "submit" to create the website.

 Here is a summary of [/js/javascript.js](https://github.com/AditGupta25/senior-design-website/blob/develop/website-generator/js/javascript.js).
-When a student creates a webpage, when the click submit, the following happens:
+When a student creates a webpage when they click submit, the following happens:
 1) submitForm() is called from index.html.
-In this method, we check to see if the students are attaching a video, if the emails for all individuals are formatted correctly, and if all pictures are formatted correctly (500px x 500px)
+In this method, we check to see if the students are attaching a video if the emails for all individuals are formatted correctly, and if all pictures are formatted correctly (500px x 500px)

 2) If all validation is correct, we then go to createWebsiteTemplate()

 3) In createWebsiteTemplate(), we construct the website one section at a time.
-First we construct the team section (adding names, pictures, emails).
-Then we construct the stakeholders section.
-After that, we construct the advisors section.
+First, we construct the team section (adding names, pictures, emails).
+Then we construct the stakeholders' section.
+After that, we construct the advisors' section.
 Lastly, we create the entire webpage in the "htmlTemplate" variable.
-There are two variations of this, depending on whether there is a vidoe being submitted or not.
+There are two variations of this, depending on whether there is a video being submitted or not.

 4) Lastly, the downloadContent() method, takes (2) parameters - first being the file name to download, and second being the content within the file.
 We want to download the file if no flags were raised in the validation.